JackYoustra/victoria-analysis/README.md

 - [ ] Other paradox game support (turn into paradox-savegame-analyzer?)
   - [ ] HOI4
   - [ ] CK3
+  - [ ] EU4
   - [ ] Others, if others are interested (the above are the only ones I play, for now)
+- [ ] Export battles to other games to play in
+  - [ ] Mount and Blade (see: https://www.pcgamer.com/this-mod-lets-you-seamlessly-fight-crusader-kings-3-battles-in-mount-and-blade-2/)